 Is your heat pump making loud, discomforting sounds?
 If your heat pump has suddenly become noisy, you may suspect that it’s about to have a breakdown.
-Noisy heat pumps are more common in the winter, and loud noises are often due to the valves shifting to put the unit into defrost mode.
+Noisy heat pumps are more common in the winter.
+However, the loud noises are often due to the valves shifting to put the unit into defrost mode.
 While a noisy heat pump could be simply that — noisy — it may also be cause for concern.
-Here’s how to know the difference, and what to do if your heat pump’s loud noises are more than just a winter quirk.
+Know the difference and how to fix your heat pump’s loud noises if they more than a winter quirk.

 Your Heat Pump is Louder Than Usual

-If your heat pump makes a swooshing sound, and then runs louder than normal for a time, it’s likely the function described above: the heat pump going into defrost mode.
-The swooshing noise is caused by the valves shifting, and the continued loud operational noises are often caused by the compressor, but it’s typically not a reason for concern.
+If your heat pump makes a swooshing sound, then runs louder than normal, it could be a simple solution.
+It’s likely the function described above: the heat pump going into defrost mode.
+Typically, the valves shifting causes the swooshing noise.
+The continued loud operational noises are often caused by the compressor, but it’s typically not a reason for concern.

 Loud Noises During Shut Down or Startup

-Heat pump units can make some strange sounds while starting up or powering down, which can be somewhat alarming if you’re not accustomed to these sounds.
-For instance, a heat pump with a Scroll-type compressor can make a few unusual sounds involving clicking and tapping when shutting down.
-When starting up, they can make loud, rickety noises that sound like the whole unit is bouncing back and forth.
+Heat pump units often make strange sounds while starting up or powering down.
+This is somewhat alarming if you’re not accustomed to these sounds.
+For instance, a heat pump with a Scroll-type compressor makes a few unusual sounds involving clicking and tapping when shutting down.
+When starting up, they make loud, rickety noises that sound like the whole unit is bouncing back and forth.

-These noises are typical, but if you’re used the sounds your heat pump makes, and it suddenly begins to make some previously-unheard noises, it’s a good idea to investigate to be sure something’s not amiss.
+These noises are typical.
+However, if you’re used the sounds your heat pump makes, and it suddenly begins to make some previously-unheard noises, it’s a good idea to investigate to be sure something’s not amiss.

 Loud, Metal-to-Metal Sounds